UnknownBallin/ClassicLightningStrike/README.md

-# ClassicLightningStrike
+# ClassicLightningStrike 🌩
-Spawns a lightning strike to a player upon death
+Spawns a lightning strike to a player upon death!